Breathwork for Anxiety

 Frequently Asked Questions (FAQ) About Breathwork and Anxiety

-1. Can breathwork help with anxiety?
+1. Is breathwork good for anxiety?

 Yes, breathwork is a proven tool for reducing anxiety.
 It activates the parasympathetic nervous system, lowers heart rate, and helps regulate emotions.
 Consistent practice can lead to long-term benefits for managing anxiety.